00f2ff/duncan.lol/ideas.md

 ## Bugs

 - [x] .mdx files don't have target="\_blank" links
-      ^ decided not to address this for now
+      ^ decided not to address this for now.
+People can command-click

 ## Todo